A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Related Work

-\parbasic{Neural Network \Ansatze{}} We begin by noting that various works have used neural networks as the \ansatze{} in the case of pure-spin systems (sometimes also referred to as ``discrete space systems''), for example \citep{carleo2017solving, deng2017quantum, gao2017efficient, levine2019quantum, sharir2022neural, passetti2023can}.
-In terms of continuous space problems of the sort that interest us, DeepWF \citep{han2019solving} bases its on ansatz on the classical Slater-Jastrow formalism, but learns both the symmetric and antisymmetric parts; the latter contains only two-electron terms, limiting the accuracy.
+\parbasic{Pure Spin Systems} Various works have used neural networks as the ansatz in the case of pure-spin systems, sometimes also referred to as ``discrete space systems'', in which the spins are at fixed locations.
+These include \citep{carleo2017solving, deng2017quantum, gao2017efficient, levine2019quantum, sharir2022neural, passetti2023can}.

+\parbasic{Continuous Space Systems} In terms of continuous space problems of the sort that interest us, DeepWF \citep{han2019solving} bases its on ansatz on the classical Slater-Jastrow formalism, but learns both the symmetric and antisymmetric parts; the latter contains only two-electron terms, limiting the accuracy.
 PauliNet \citep{hermann2020deep, schatzle2021convergence} also bases its ansatz on the Slater-Jastrow-Backflow form, but does so in a way that captures many-electron interactions, while respecting permutation-equivariance; this, as well as the inclusion of cusp terms, leads to much higher accuracy (e.g.~97.3\% of the correlation energy for boron atoms).
 FermiNet \citep{pfau2020ab, spencer2020better} attains still higher accuracy (e.g.~99.8\% of the correlation energy for boron atoms) by using an appropriately designed neural network to represent the entire wavefunction, which contains a generalization of Slater determinants to account for all-electron interactions.
 A hybrid solution which improves upon both PauliNet and FermiNet is presented in \citep{gerard2022gold}.
 Techniques for learning / induction across several molecules or materials at once are presented in \citep{gao2023generalizing, scherbela2024towards, gerard2024transferable}.
 We briefly mention applications to periodic systems \citep{wilson2022wave, li2022ab, pescia2022neural, cassella2023discovering}; techniques that use Diffusion Monte Carlo \citep{wilson2021simulations, ren2023towards}; and methods that deal with excited states \citep{entwistle2023electronic, pfau2023natural, naito2023multi}.
-Finally, we mention two works which use normalizing flows \citep{thiede2022waveflow, saleh2023computing}.
-Both are limited in their applicability, as the former is restricted to one-dimensional systems by construction, while the latter makes use of the flows in a non-standard way and thus cannot scale past systems with a few electrons.